New USCIS Guidance: Eligibility for Employment Authorization Documents Based on Compelling Circumstances

 If you encounter compelling circumstances threatening your immigration status or ability to support yourself, contact Scott D. Pollock & Associates, P.C.

-Our experienced immigration attorneys can evaluate your situation, gather evidence, and apply for an initial or renewal EAD based on the new USCIS guidance.
+Our experienced immigration attorneys in Chicago, IL, can evaluate your situation, gather evidence, and apply for an initial or renewal EAD based on the new USCIS guidance.
 Fill out our online form or call us at 312-444-1940.

 View Similar Articles